mongoose-marketplace/facebook-page-feed-graph-api/readme.md

 ## Plugin Settings

-The Facebook Page Plugin uses a shortcode to insert the page feed.
+The Mongoose Page Plugin uses a shortcode to insert the page feed.
 You set your settings within the shortcode.
 `[facebook-page-plugin setting="value"]`
 Available settings: